brandongk-ubco/segmenter/docs/local.md

 ## Build the singularity container

-`singularity build --remote image.sif image.def`
+`singularity build --fakeroot image.sif image.def`

 ## See if it all works